-In this type of dressing of stones, irregularly shaped sinking are made within the central portion of the stones having a 2 cm wide margin on its sides.
+In this type of dressing of stones, irregularly shaped sinking is made within the central portion of the stones having a 2 cm wide margin on its sides.

 These sinking are about 6 mm deep.
 The margin around the sinking is of constant width.
 The sunk surfaces may have punched marks to give a better appearance.